-The employment arrangement for each of our NEOs provides for payments and/or benefits related to an involuntary termination of employment, including in connection with a change in control of our company, on a "double trigger" basis.
+The employment arrangement for each of our NEOs provides for payments and/or benefits related to an involuntary termination of employment, including in connection with a change in control of our Company, on a "double trigger" basis.
 We believe that these protections assist us in retaining the services of these individuals.
-We also believe that these protections serve our business objectives by helping our NEOs maintain continued focus and dedication to their responsibilities to maximize stockholder value, including in the event that there is a potential transaction that could involve a change in control of our company.
-The terms of these post-employment compensation arrangements were determined after our board of directors and Compensation and People Committee reviewed our retention goals for each NEO and an analysis of relevant market data.
+We also believe that these protections serve our business objectives by helping our NEOs maintain continued focus and dedication to their responsibilities to maximize stockholder value, including in the event that there is a potential transaction that could involve a change in control of our Company.
+The terms of these post-employment compensation arrangements were determined after our Board and Compensation and People Committee reviewed our retention goals for each NEO and an analysis of relevant market data.
+In the cases of Messrs.
+Golechha and Mr. Jenkins, these post-employment compensation arrangements were added through addenda to their offer letters in February 2022.